 Rugby fans will make easy conversation in Sri Lanka, which brags the oldest rugby club in Asia.
-The country's national rugby team made it to finals in 2010 and is a source of great pride.
+The country's national rugby team is a source of great pride.
 Just make sure you're routing for the right team.
+Tea lovers will also adore this country, with its endless plantations in the highlands a ‘cuppa’ is never far away.

 Highlights from Sri Lanka